Bernard Hopkins

-Bernard “The Executioner” Hopkins is an elite fighter even today at age 44.
+Bernard “The Executioner” Hopkins is one of the most accomplished fighters of his era.
 Best known for his ten year reign as the Middleweight world champion; Hopkins successfully defended his crown a record 20 times.
-Consequently, he is the oldest professional boxer ever to hold the Middleweight championship in professional boxing.
+Later in his career Hopkins would become the oldest man to ever win a World Championship when he outpointed Light Heavyweight Titlist Jean Pascal at age 46.

 The Beginning